Montaña Rusa (La Feria Chapultepec Mágico): History

 Montaña Rusa was constructed in 1964 by International Amusement Devices, Inc. and was designed by Aurel Vaszin and Edward Leis.
 Aspects of the coaster's design served as an inspiration for the designers of future roller coasters, such as Screamin' Eagle and Colossus.
 In the 1980s, Montaña Rusa underwent a major $800,000 renovation and refurbishment for safety and ride comfort.
 Following the work, the original coaster builder responded with a tongue-in-cheek remark that he was "at least 80 percent sure" that roller coaster passengers would remain in the trains' seats.

 In 2006, Luis Felipe Santamaría set a record for roller coaster endurance by riding on Montaña Rusa for a total of 1,333 consecutive rides.
 He did not leave the train, and only briefly stopped for medical checks.
 Santamaría both ate and slept on the roller coaster.

-In April 2022, works began to demolish the structure, marking the final of the "Montaña Rusa" as La Feria de Chapultepec is going to become "Parque Aztlán", with Mexico City as the main theme for future attractions.
+In April 2022, works began to demolish the structure, marking the end of Montaña Rusa as La Feria de Chapultepec is going to become "Parque Aztlán", with Mexico City as the main theme for future attractions.